mvolkmann/blog/src/smalltalk/50-web-development.md

 and "Do it".
 This adds many classes in the "WebClient - Core" category including `WebClient`, `WebRequest`, `WebResponse`, `WebServer`, and `WebSocket`.

-In addition, to send and receive requests with JSON bodies, open a Workspace, enter `Feature require: 'Json'`, and "Do it".
+To enable sending and receiving requests with JSON bodies, open a Workspace, enter `Feature require: 'Json'`, and "Do it".

-Also see the
+The packages
 <a href="https://github.com/SeasideSt/Seaside" target="_blank">Seaside</a> and
-<a href="https://github.com/zeroflag/Teapot" target="_blank">Teapot</a> frameworks.
+<a href="https://github.com/zeroflag/Teapot" target="_blank">Teapot</a>
+are often used with other Smalltalk distributions, but they do not support Cuis Smalltalk.

 See the <a href="https://book.seaside.st/book" target="_blank">Seaside Book</a>.

-## Basic Example
+## Simple Example

 Here is a very simple use of the WebServer class that can be installed with `Feature require: 'WebClient'`.